practice20200/Tic-TacToeGameBoardPractice/README.md

 # Tic-Tac-ToeGameBoardPractice
-This app is developed for educational purpose of learning swiftUI and RealmSwift.
+This app is developed for educational purpose of learning swiftUI.

 ## Description